Webinar: Zoho Analytics Session 1: Foundational Overview to Unlocking the Power of Your Data

 • Reports: Access your tables, charts, and custom visualizations.

-• Data: View the "raw" data tables synced from Tour Writer (the building blocks of your reports).
+• Data: View the "raw" data tables synced from Tourwriter (the building blocks of your reports).

 • Dashboards: View high-level summaries that combine multiple reports into one screen.